First issued 12 May 2020, Latest update 10 September 2020

 To closely follow all advice from the Government and Public Health England in relation to Coronavirus.

-Paddling alone, with other people; From 1 June, you can now paddle alone, with members of your household, or with up to, but no more than 5 other people from outside your household.
+NEW - Paddling alone, with other people; From 14 September you can paddle alone, or with up to 5 other people from outside your household.

 Since 4 July, this means a distance of 2 metres between people from different households, or 1 metre plus mitigations (such as face coverings or avoiding face-to-face contact) but only where 2 metres is not possible.

 Travel; Whilst travel to exercise is not prohibited, our advice is that paddlers should paddle locally if possible.
 In the interest of respecting the views of our countryside partners and protecting rural locations from the spread of coronavirus, British Canoeing is discouraging travel to remote and rural locations.

 Safety and paddling well within capabilities; Only competent and experienced paddlers should be on the water independently.
 Paddlers are reminded that they are entirely responsible for their own safety at all times and that currently the resources of the waterways authorities and the emergency services are very limited.
 Paddlers should take care to make responsible decisions, paddle in familiar locations, and favourable conditions.